 Get employees and members to share their content on their personal pages, messenger and groups they’re in.
 Content that’s referenced by family and friends rather than brands is 16 times more likely to be read.
 They should comment on their reactions to the content as well.
 Telling your friends and family about a brand because you’re genuinely excited about the results is more effective than a sales rep calling your phone.

 Don’t Use External Sources

 Don’t use external links, just use the resources Facebook has provided for you.
-Instead of uploading a PDF link or Youtube video, upload the PDF as a image and upload the video to Facebook.
+Instead of uploading a PDF link or Youtube video, upload the PDF as an image and upload the video to Facebook.
 If you need customer feedback don’t upload a document, use Facebook’s poll feature.
-Visual content gives you 87% more engagement even if it’s a GIF or infographic or eye popping image.
+Visual content gives you 87% more engagement even if it’s a GIF or infographic or eye-popping image.
 And don’t forget to use hashtags!
-The less links the better.
+The fewer links the better.

 Make Each Post Unique, Like Your Brand

 As always, it’s best to post every day.
 You can post the same thing but use different captions and include different discussions around it.
 Like if you’re promoting an event, you can put up the poster multiple times but include different conversation starters about it.
 You can turn a quote from an article into a quote using Canva or Adobe Spark.
 With Facebook’s new algorithm you’ll definitely need to customize a social media calendar to stay on top of things.
 Also, stay in the know of what’s trending on Facebook and hop on the bandwagon if it makes sense for your business.

 Create a Facebook group that’s exclusive to your followers and prompt secret discussions, share resources and/or shared experiences.
 Sometimes creating a closed Facebook group is more effective than making a page depending on your brand.